From the intersection of Rt. 7 and Rt. 44 in Canaan, drive south about 2.25 miles to

 From New Haven/Middletown: I-691 West to Exit 6 (Lewis Ave.).
 Make a left at end of ramp, Left at end of road at the light.
 Go up to end of road, about 1/2 mile, make right onto Route 71 east.
 Stay on Route 71 for about 4.5 miles.
 At fork, bear left onto 71A, make immediate left onto Reservoir Rd.
 See below.

 Then follow Reservoir Rd. (which becomes Carey St.) until it ends in 1.9 miles.
 Turn right on Andrews St. and make an immediate left on Sheldon Rd.
 Park considerately on Sheldon Rd. or Moore Hill Dr.

-Walk back down Carey St. about 1/3 mile.
-Turn left up gravel driveway following the blue blazes.
+Walk down (east) on Carey St. about 1/3 mile.
+Turn left up a gravel driveway following the blue blazes.
 About 100 yards up, take trail right, off driveway.
 It will bring you past Small Cliff (currently closed).
 Follow the trail up the rock gully on left side to top of the cliff.
 Follow the trail right (east) for about 5-10 minutes.
 Owl's Lair is at a clearing with a fire ring and large 6 ft. high boulder.

 There are 4 major climbing areas on Rattlesnake Mountain (north to south):

 Porcupine Hole, Green Wall, Will Warren's Den, and Rattlesnake Rock.
 The

 Metacomet Trail runs the ridgeline and connects the crags.